Set Design

 Parametric Design

-I’m currently designing a 3-story victorian house set in order to hone my parametric design skills.
+I designed the 3-story victorian house set in order to hone my parametric design skills.
 These houses contain LOTS of complex geometry.

 These detailed jobs can be GREATLY sped up by creating some scripts to automate the repetitive stuff.
 In this first example, we can generate the initial set design by quickly laying down colored lines and writing a script to interpret those lines as walls, doors and windows.
 Placements, heights, thicknesses, etc. can all be changed on the fly, seeing the results in realtime.